-- Course failure - o Each instance in which a student completes a course with a grade less than 70%, regardless of semester in which the failure occurred.
-Based on the number of course failures or in combination with one of the reasons below, a student may advance more than one level of probation even in a single semester.

-- Academic or professional misconduct - Failure to achieve the minimum standard on the PCOA examination - O The PCOA minimum requirement applies only to the most recent administration of the exam.
+- Course failure - Each instance in which a student completes a course with a grade less than 70%, regardless of semester in which the failure occurred.
+Based on the number of course failures or in combination with one of the reasons below, a student may advance more than one level of probation even in a single semester. - Academic or professional misconduct - Failure to achieve the minimum standard on the Pharmacy Curriculum Outcomes Assessment (PCOA) examination - The PCOA minimum requirement applies only to the most recent administration of the exam.
 In some specific circumstances improved PCOA performance in a subsequent year can amilorate academic probation level associated with previous poor PCOA performance.
 See SOP OP: 77.P.26 for specific circumstances.